-- individual donor for the non-Federal accounts of the State party committee and all affiliated local - 2 party committees is subject to a shared donation limit of \$10,000 per calendar year.
-Within this - 3 \$10,000 limit, however, Senator Corzine and his agents may solicit no more than \$5,000 per year - 4 from an individual for any one affiliated local party committee's non-Federal account.
-If a local - 5 party committee is not affiliated with the State committee or other local committees, Senator - 6 Corzine may solicit up to \$5,000 per calendar year from an individual for that committee's non- - 7 Federal account without regard to the amounts he solicits for the other party committees.
+11 CFR 100.14.8 Hence, the amount that Senator Corzine and his agents may solicit from an individual donor for the non-Federal accounts of the State party committee and all affiliated local party committees is subject to a shared donation limit of \$10,000 per calendar year.
+If a local party committee is not affiliated with the State committee or other local committees, Senator Corzine may solicit up to \$5,000 per calendar year from an individual for that committee's non-Federal account without regard to the amounts he solicits for the other party committees.

-The Commission concludes that the same principles as to aggregation and nondonations by Federal PACs to those accounts at the request of Senator Corzine or his agent.

-9 aggregation for donations by individuals to party committees' non-Federal accounts apply to sources of the funds used for the donations.
-The Commission also notes that the amount that committee.
-Although a non-multicandidate PAC may contribute \$10,000 per year to the State party committee and \$5,000 per year to a local party committee, the contribution limit on yearly contributions by a multicandidate PAC to the State party committee is only \$5,000.
+The Commission concludes that the same principles as to aggregation and non-aggregation for donations by individuals to party committees' non-Federal accounts apply to donations by Federal PACs to those accounts at the request of Senator Corzine or his agent.
+Hence, the donations must comply with 11 CFR 300.62 with respect to the amounts and the sources of the funds used for the donations.
+The Commission also notes that the amount that Senator Corzine may solicit will depend upon whether the Federal PAC is a multicandidate committee.
+Although a non-multicandidate PAC may contribute \$10,000 per year, in aggregate, to any committees established and maintained by a State party committee, the contribution limit on yearly contributions by a multicandidate PAC to the State party committee is only \$5,000.
 See 2 U.S.C.
+441a(a)(1)(C) and (D), and (2)(C).